rpgreview/papersandpaychecks/pnp.md

 >
 > Shit.
 Um... press "c".
 Defense roll 12
 >
 > You can see the full details of the Java invocation.
 And you can see the fateful curse "tomcat" mixed in with the strange moon language.
-Take 3 points of mental wounds.
+Take 3 points of mental bruises.
 >
 > Dammit.
 Um, do I have any service owner contact details?
 >